Who should participate in the program?

 Who prepares the proficiency testing samples?

-ELPAT Samples are developed and shipped by RTI International (RTI) on behalf of the A PAT Programs.
-ELPAT Data analysis and distribution of reports are performed by the PAT Programs.
+ELPAT samples are developed and shipped by RTI International (RTI) on behalf of PAT Programs.
+ELPAT data analysis and distribution of reports are performed by PAT Programs.

-Please contact the PAT Programs at info.PATLLC@aiha.org for more information about the Environmental Lead Proficiency Analytical Testing program.
+Please contact PAT Programs at info.PATLLC@aiha.org for more information about the Environmental Lead Proficiency Analytical Testing Program.